 The objective of the course is to provide the student with a basic understanding of different relations between religion and media, especially in the contemporary world, and of some methods and theoretical perspectives used in the analysis of these relations.

-The course unit can be studied at 200 and 300 level, and it can be included as an independent unit in a Bachelor's or a Master¿s Programme.
 RELV230 is an optional unit within the Bachelor Programme in the Study of Religions.

-and challenging general preconceptions on religion, media and their interplay.
+- has the capability of challenging general preconceptions on religion, media and their interplay.

-and writing a coherent analytical text, thereby demonstrating a capacity for using the norms and techniques of academic writing.
+- has the capability of writing a coherent analytical text, thereby demonstrating a capacity for using the norms and techniques of academic writing.

-Practice in handling large quantities of information and literature within a short time period, and of interpreting and presenting information.
+- has practice in handling large quantities of information and literature within a short time period, and of interpreting and presenting information.